wan18005/learning-node-express/INSTALLATION.md

 You'll now be using the latest stable versions of node and npm.
 You will need to repeat `nvm use` each time you open a terminal.

-## Installing via a direct download
+### For Windows Users

-If you prefer, you can install Node.js by [directly downloading a package](https://nodejs.org/en/download/).
+If you use Windows, you can install Node.js by [directly downloading a package](https://nodejs.org/en/download/).

-## Installing via package manager
+## Installing via package manager on Mac or Linux

 If you prefer, you can install using your package manager.
+I prefer to use nvm, because it is easier to manage multiple versions and get the latest version installed.

 If you have Ubuntu, you can do this:

 ```
 sudo apt-get install nodejs